Welcome to Idea Space, a quarterly roundup of timely and thought-provoking podcasts on a variety of topics that create space for new ideas.

 Reshma Saujani, CEO and Founder of Girls Who Code, has run for office twice and failed.
 But, abandoning her idea of “perfect” is what led her to start her nonprofit, Girls Who Code.
 The organization has touched the lives of more than 90,000 girls with its computer education programs and message of sisterhood.

-In her podcast Brave Not Perfect, Saujani explores the mantra that being brave, not perfect, is the secret sauce to standing up and changing the world.
+In her podcast Brave Not Perfect, now in its third season, Saujani explores the mantra that being brave, not perfect, is the secret sauce to standing up and changing the world.

 Through interviews with changemakers from all walks of life, Saujani imparts meaningful messages of encouragement.